 What Is The Most Lethal Poison?

 Toxins and poisons can be colorless and odorless.
-They can be injected into your skin, dissolved in a liquid, or simply a gas released into the air.
-Today we’ll explore some of the most lethal in the world.
+They can be injected into your skin, slipped into food, dissolved in a liquid, or simply released into the air as a dispersible gas.
+Today we’re going to be exploring some of the world’s most lethal.

 How Do You Measure A Poison’s Lethality?

 A poison’s lethality is determined by its LD-50.
 The LD-50 of a substance is the amount that, on average, will kill half of those exposed.
-Some guesswork is involved because testing on humans is not done for obvious reasons.
-Researchers use lab animals instead, which do not always react the same as humans.
-Also, a person’s susceptibility will vary depending on tolerance, metabolism, physique, etc. The effectiveness among toxins can also vary based on its delivery method.
+A lot of guesswork is involved because actual human tests are not done for obvious reasons.
+Instead, researchers use lab animals which do not always react the same as humans.
+A person’s susceptibility can vary depending on tolerance, metabolism, physique, etc. The delivery method of the poison also plays a large role in its effectiveness.

 So which are among the top?

-One of the most lethal and deadly toxins could be in your very own kitchen cupboard.
-It is known as Clostridium botulinum.
+One of the world’s most lethal and deadly toxins could be in your very own kitchen cupboard.
+It’s known as Clostridium botulinum.
 It is the botulin toxin that causes botulism.
 This poison is normally encountered through ingestion of contaminated foods, such as unpasteurized canned goods.
-Botulin is odorless and tasteless which means you wouldn’t know you’ve consumed the LD-50 of 0.4 billionth of a gram per kg of body weight till the paralysis has already set in.
+Botulin is odorless and tasteless which means you wouldn’t know you’ve consumed the LD-50 (0.4 billionth of a gram per kg of body weight) till the paralysis has already set in.

-As far as plants toxins go, ricin is often thought of as the most letha.
+As far as plant toxins go, ricin is often thought of as the most lethal.
 Ricin poisoning occurs when a person consumes the beans from a castor plant — the same plant which castor oil is derived.
 The symptoms are slow to develop, but they can be gruesome.
-The poison causes your arteries to plug up which leads to eventual death within a week.
-If ricin is inhaled or injected, the amount needed to kill you would fit neatly on the head of a pin.
-A highly publicized example of ricin poisoning was was in 1978 when the Bulgarian dissident Georgi Markov was assassinated by a James Bond-esque poke from an umbrella.
-The umbrella was rigged to inject a tiny pinhead sized amount of ricin.
-Unfortunately, there is no known antidote.
+The poison causes your arteries to plug up.
+Since the blood cannot circulate correctly, your organs begin to “starve”.
+Death comes usually within a week.
+If ricin is inhaled or injected, the amount needed to kill you is very small – the amount could fit neatly on the head of a pin.

-What are some of the most deadly human made toxins?
+What are the most deadly human made toxins?

-One of the most scariest poisons is dimethylmercury.
+One of the most terrifying neurotoxins is dimethylmercury.
 This toxin is widely feared because of how easy it can be introduced into your body.
-It is known to be quickly absorbed through your skin even if you’re wearing latex gloves.
-In 1996, a chemist by the name of Karen Wetterhahn, unknowingly spilled a single drop onto her gloved hand.
-Symptoms of poisoning didn’t appear for four months.
-When they did surface, the damage had been done.
+Dimethylmercury has even been known to penetrate through thick latex gloves and PVC.
+In 1996, a chemist by the name of Karen Wetterhahn, unknowingly spilled a single drop onto her fully gloved hand.
+Symptoms of poisoning didn’t show up until four months later.
+By the time they did surface, the damage that had already been done was extensive and irreparable.
 She died six months later.

 Top of the list